Home

 Real tracking.
 Real results.

-The IBM Envizi ESG Suite is helping Downer to reach its sustainability goals, one report at a time.
+The IBM Envizi ESG Suite is helping Downer to reach their sustainability goals, one report at a time.

 “The streamlined accrual and reporting systems save us a lot of effort,” notes Brogden.
 “It probably takes around half the time to complete the necessary site and data collection for our monthly reporting than it would with Excel.
 Before, we would need a couple of days for data entry, as well as another couple to pull the records together, standardize the data and customize the reporting for different business areas.
-With Envizi, it’s just the push of a button.”
+With Envizi, we save significant time on data ingestion, and reporting is available at the push of a button.”

 And this streamlined reporting translates directly into more efficient and more productive sustainability efforts.
 “It really helps with understanding the anomalies in our data,” adds Brogden.
 “It provides us with a diagnostic of overall data health and if there are any gaps or oddities that might have arisen from a reporting error.
 We can compare current figures against the audit history and more easily figure out what’s going on.
 Altogether, we’ve seen an increase in the credibility of our sustainability data.”